 A mixed respiratory alkalosis and metabolic acidosis with normal or high arterial pH (normal or reduced hydrogen ion concentration) is usual in adults and children over the age of four years.
 In children aged four years or less, a dominant metabolic acidosis with low arterial pH (raised hydrogen ion concentration) is common.
 Acidosis may increase salicylate transfer across the blood brain barrier.

 Uncommon features include haematemesis, hyperpyrexia, hypoglycaemia, hypokalaemia, thrombocytopaenia, increased INR/PTR, intravascular coagulation, renal failure and non-cardiac pulmonary oedema.

-Central nervous system features including confusion, disorientation, coma and convulsions are less common in adults than in children.
+Central nervous system features including confusion, restlessness, hallucinations, disorientation, coma, cardiovascular collapse, respiratory arrest and convulsions are less common in adults than in children.

 Haemodialysis is the treatment of choice for severe poisoning and should be considered in patients with plasma salicylate concentrations >700 mg/L (5.1 mmol/L), or lower concentrations associated with severe clinical or metabolic features.
 Patients under ten years or over 70 have increased risk of salicylate toxicity and may require dialysis at an earlier stage.

 Mechanism of action